Mercury (planet): Ground-based telescopic research

 The first telescopic observations of Mercury were made by Thomas Harriot and Galileo from 1610.
 In 1612, Simon Marius observed the brightness of Mercury varied with the planet's orbital position and concluded it had phases "in the same way as Venus and the Moon".
 In 1631, Pierre Gassendi made the first telescopic observations of the transit of a planet across the Sun when he saw a transit of Mercury predicted by Johannes Kepler.
 In 1639, Giovanni Zupi used a telescope to discover that the planet had orbital phases similar to Venus and the Moon.
-The observation demonstrated conclusively that Mercury orbited around the Sun.
+The observation demonstrated conclusively that Mercury orbited the Sun.

 A rare event in astronomy is the passage of one planet in front of another (occultation), as seen from Earth.
-Mercury and Venus occult each other every few centuries, and the event of May 28, 1737 is the only one historically observed, having been seen by John Bevis at the Royal Greenwich Observatory.
+Mercury and Venus occult each other every few centuries, and the event of May 28, 1737, is the only one historically observed, having been seen by John Bevis at the Royal Greenwich Observatory.
 The next occultation of Mercury by Venus will be on December 3, 2133.

-The difficulties inherent in observing Mercury mean that it was far less studied than the other planets.
+The difficulties inherent in observing Mercury meant that it was far less studied than the other planets.
 In 1800, Johann Schröter made observations of surface features, claiming to have observed 20 km mountains.
 Friedrich Bessel used Schröter's drawings to erroneously estimate the rotation period as 24 hours and an axial tilt of 70°.
 In the 1880s, Giovanni Schiaparelli mapped the planet more accurately, and suggested that Mercury's rotational period was 88 days, the same as its orbital period due to tidal locking.
 This phenomenon is known as synchronous rotation.
 The effort to map the surface of Mercury was continued by Eugenios Antoniadi, who published a book in 1934 that included both maps and his own observations.
 Many of the planet's surface features, particularly the albedo features, take their names from Antoniadi's map.